 Heat exhaustion signs and symptoms can include heavy perspiration; nausea; lightheadedness; severe thirst; dilated pupils; and red or pale, cool skin.

-Heat exhaustion is the moderate form of heat illness.
+Heat exhaustion is a moderate form of heat illness.
 Heat illness occurs when a person’s core body temperature rises above a safe level of the body’s internal temperature range.
 Heat cramps are the earliest sign of heat illness.
-If precautions to cool off and rehydrate at this point are not made, the more severe stage of heat illness, heat exhaustion, can occur in a rapid progression.
+If efforts to cool off and rehydrate at this point are not made, a more severe stage of heat illness, heat exhaustion, can occur.
 The progression from the early stage of heat illness to heat exhaustion and subsequently to heatstroke can be very quick and can result in a potentially life-threatening situation.

-See the Heat Cramps or Heatstroke texts via the Disease List for information specific to the other stages of heat illness.
+See the Heat Cramps or Heatstroke texts for information about the other stages of heat illness.

 Who's At Risk?

-People most susceptible to heat exhaustion are those who are outdoors on a hot, humid day or those inside in a poorly ventilated area, particularly children, the elderly, or the obese.
-Children and the elderly show the fastest progression of symptoms and can collapse suddenly.
+People most susceptible to heat exhaustion are those outdoors on a hot, humid day or those inside in a poorly ventilated area, particularly children, older adults, or people who are overweight.
+Children and older adults may experience the fastest progression of symptoms and can collapse suddenly.

-Even those in excellent health can have heat illness if early symptoms are ignored.
+Even people in excellent health can experience heat illness if early symptoms are ignored.

 Signs & Symptoms

-A person with heat exhaustion may feel faint or nauseated, be very thirsty, act irrationally, have dilated pupils (pupils are larger than normal), be very sweaty, or have cool and moist skin that is either reddened or pale.
+A person with heat exhaustion may feel faint or nauseated, be very thirsty, act irrationally, have dilated pupils (pupils larger than normal), be very sweaty, or have cool and moist skin that is either red or paler than usual.

-You can differentiate the moderately severe form of heat illness, heat exhaustion, from more- or less-severe forms by comparing the person’s symptoms described above to the following:
+You can differentiate the moderately severe form of heat illness, heat exhaustion, from more severe or less severe forms by comparing the person’s symptoms described above to the following:

-• Heat cramps – Painful muscle cramps (eg, in the legs, arms, abdomen, or back), heavy perspiration, and general weakness/lightheadedness.
+• Heat cramps include painful muscle cramps (eg, in the legs, arms, abdomen, or back), heavy perspiration, and general weakness / lightheadedness.

 • Heatstroke includes some or all of the following symptoms:

-• Skin that is red and hot with lack of sweating (sweating that has stopped)
+• Skin that is red and hot with lack of sweating (sweating has stopped)

 • Small pupils